10.3 Private Capital, Venture, Buyout, and Private Credit

 | Direct lending | Middle-market borrower | Contractual interest and fees |

-Venture capital is high dispersion and high failure risk.
-A few winners may drive fund returns, while many portfolio companies fail or produce modest outcomes.
-VC funds commonly invest in rounds, reserve capital for follow-on funding, and seek exits through acquisitions or initial public offerings.
+Venture capital is high-dispersion and high-failure.
+A few winners may drive fund returns while many companies fail or produce modest outcomes.
+VC funds invest in rounds, reserve capital for follow-on funding, and seek exits through acquisition or IPO.
+Growth equity funds companies that already have products, customers, and revenue momentum; control is often partial, and risk is generally lower than seed-stage venture.

-Buyout funds acquire controlling stakes, often using debt financing.
-Value creation may come from operating improvements, management incentives, governance changes, asset sales, strategic repositioning, and exit timing.
-Leverage can improve equity returns when performance is strong, but it also increases default and refinancing risk.
+Buyout funds acquire controlling stakes, usually with substantial debt.
+Value creation can come from operating improvements, management incentives, governance changes, asset sales, strategic repositioning, and exit timing.
+Leverage boosts equity returns when performance is strong but increases default and refinancing risk when it is not.

 Fund life, calls, and distributions

-A private equity fund usually has a finite life.
-Investors commit capital at the start, but the manager calls capital as deals are found.
-In the early years, returns may be negative because fees and expenses are paid before investments mature.
-This pattern is called the J-curve.
+A private equity fund has a finite life.
+Investors make a commitment at the start, but the GP issues capital calls as deals are found, so committed capital is funded over time.
+In the early years reported returns are often negative because fees and expenses are paid before investments mature and exit.
+This pattern is the J-curve: returns dip, then rise as portfolio companies are realized.

-Distributions occur when portfolio companies are sold, refinanced, or taken public.
-The timing is uncertain.
-Investors cannot assume that committed capital will be invested immediately or returned on a predictable schedule.
-This creates cash planning risk for limited partners.
+Distributions occur when companies are sold, refinanced, or taken public; their timing is uncertain.
+Investors cannot assume committed capital is invested immediately or returned on a predictable schedule, which creates cash-planning risk for limited partners.

-Carried interest is the general partner's share of profits after specified conditions are met.
-A preferred return or hurdle may need to be achieved before carry is paid.
-A clawback may require the general partner to return excess carry if later outcomes reduce fund-level profits.
+Carried interest is the GP's share of profits, commonly 20%, paid only after specified conditions.
+A preferred return (or hurdle), often around 8%, must be earned for LPs before carry is paid.
+A clawback provision can require the GP to return excess carry if later results reduce fund-level profits.

 Private credit specifics

-Private credit often appeals to investors seeking income, floating-rate exposure, covenants, and an illiquidity premium.
-Direct lending to middle-market companies may offer higher spreads than public loans because the loans are less liquid and require more underwriting.
+Private credit appeals to investors seeking income, floating-rate exposure, covenants, and an illiquidity premium.
+Direct lending to middle-market companies may offer wider spreads than public loans because the loans are less liquid and require deeper underwriting.

 Credit analysis remains central.
-The lender evaluates EBITDA quality, leverage, interest coverage, collateral, enterprise value, cash flow stability, sponsor support, covenant packages, and recovery prospects.
-Private credit is not automatically safer than public credit.
-It may have less price volatility because loans are not traded daily, but economic credit risk still exists.
+The lender evaluates EBITDA quality, leverage, interest coverage, collateral, enterprise value, cash-flow stability, sponsor support, covenant packages, and recovery prospects.
+Private credit is not automatically safer than public credit; it may show less price volatility because loans are not marked daily, but the economic credit risk is real.

 Structured aid: private markets due diligence grid